-Tachyarrhythmias are treated; a direct-current synchronized shock Direct-Current (DC) Cardioversion-Defibrillation The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Tachyarrhythmias are treated; a direct-current synchronized shock Direct Current (DC) Cardioversion-Defibrillation The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
 Treatment is directed at causes.
-If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more is quicker and safer for unstable patients.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more is quicker and safer than drugs for unstable patients.
 Inadequate venous return is treated by keeping the patient supine, raising the legs, and giving IV normal saline.
 Tamponade is relieved by pericardiocentesis.
 Tension pneumothorax requires insertion of a pleural cannula and drainage.
 Anaphylaxis is treated with parenteral epinephrine.

 Placing the patient in a horizontal position with legs elevated typically ends the syncopal episode if life-threatening disorders are ruled out.
 If the patient sits upright too rapidly, syncope may recur; propping the patient upright or transporting the patient in an upright position may prolong cerebral hypoperfusion and prevent recovery.